Macronutrients explained

-Protein, carbs, fats: these three nutrient families provide all the energy your body needs.
-Understanding their respective roles is the first step toward building a diet tailored to your goals, whether you're looking to lose weight, gain muscle, or simply eat healthier.
+Protein, carbohydrates, fats: these three families of nutrients provide all the energy your body needs.
+Understanding their respective roles is the first step in building a diet suited to your goals, whether you're looking to lose weight, gain muscle, or simply eat healthier.

 Steps